View frequently asked questions by faculty and find their answers below.

-A Loyola student who wishes to receive disability-related accommodations must register with the Disability Support Services (DSS) office.
-To register, the student must complete an application, provide documentation from an appropriate professional, and have an intake meeting with DSS.
+A Loyola student who wishes to receive disability related accommodations must register with the Disability Support Services (DSS) office.
+To register the student must complete an application, provide documentation from an appropriate medical professional, and have a meeting with DSS.
 The documentation the student submits must provide information about his or her disability and substantiate the need for each requested accommodation or modification.
 The Disability Documentation Review Committee meets bi-weekly to review requests.

 Are professors notified that a student needs an academic accommodation?

-DSS reminds registered students to notify the DSS office at the beginning of each semester to request Faculty Accommodation Letters if they are going to need academic accommodations.
-This letter will be sent electronically to faculty members.
-After the letters have been received by their professors, DSS expects students to meet with their faculty members to discuss how accommodations will be arranged.
+DSS reminds registered students to notify the DSS office at the beginning of each semester to request Faculty Notification emails if they are going to need academic accommodations.
+After the emails have been received by their professors, DSS expects students to meet with their faculty members to discuss how accommodations will be arranged.

 Do professors have to provide retroactive accommodations?

 In general, professors do not have to provide accommodations prior to the delivery of the accommodation letter from the student.
 Please contact DSS if you have a situation you would like to discuss with us.